FinalCatalyst/Nuclear-Sunset/docs/main/intro.md

 # ![Banner NS Title](https://github.com/user-attachments/assets/9f6ccafa-b028-4b1e-840f-ff5ef99cfc87)

-**Nuclear Sunset** (NS) is a complete overhaul of Fallout: New Vegas and Fallout 3, with over 1400 mods focused on modernizing, expanding, rebalancing, and enhancing all aspects of both Wastelands.
-Designed for a hardcore gameplay experience, NS draws significant inspiration from acclaimed survival-horror titles like STALKER and Resident Evil.
-While remaining current with emerging content, every addition is carefully evaluated, customized, and seamlessly integrated with an emphasis on stability, performance, and balance.
-We consider NS to be the most visually impressive, innovative, comprehensive, well-balanced, and cohesive Tale of Two Wastelands experience available.
-Enjoy!
+**Nuclear Sunset** (**NS**) is a complete overhaul of Fallout: New Vegas and Fallout 3, with over 1500 mods focused on modernizing, expanding, rebalancing, and enhancing all aspects of both Wastelands.
+<br></br>

+Designed with survival in mind, this is the ultimate hardcore TTW experience with multiple modes of your choosing.
+<br></br>

+- Want just straightforward hardcore?
+We got you covered.

+- Want a lighter hardcore experience?
+Give softercore a try.

+- Want an even harder experience?
+Give hardercore a try.

 :::important What sets Nuclear Sunset apart?
 - NS is created and maintained by capable and well-known mod authors, which is reflected in trouble shooting, bug fixes, and NS-exclusive additions.